It4innovations/espreso/doc/source/examples.rst

 Enabling the Intel Xeon Phi Acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This procedure is designed for the IT4Innovations Salomon cluster.

 Enabling the hardware acceleration of the ESPRESO on a cluster with accelerators requires these steps:
-  1. Load the appropriate modules - set the environment
+  1. Load the appropriate modules - set the environment (use env/modules.salomon script)
   2. Change the build.config script
   3. Configure and install